BryanApellanes/BamAppServer/README.md

 6. execute the 'serve.sh' script, this starts the application listening on port 80:<br />
     `./serve.sh`
 7. using a browser, open `http://vimly-admin`

+## Docker Build

+To build a docker container for the